beakerbrowser/hashbase/readme.md

 * expose dat-publish options
 * user can do server config? (set root archive, index page, etc.)
 * share files to update metadata after each push (will speed replicate up)
+* Put some of the server stuff back into dat-publish
 * improve taglines

 ### Cheesy Taglines